-3. Grade Requirements for Satisfactory Progress.
-Failure to satisfactorily progress in the program will be based on the University Graduate Policy as noted below: The Office of Graduate Studies monitors the academic progress of all graduate students and notifies students in writing of all academic deficiencies.
+Failure to satisfactorily progress in the program will be based on the University Graduate Policy as noted below: The Graduate College monitors the academic progress of all graduate students and notifies students in writing of all academic deficiencies.
 The cumulative GPA after each 9-hour increment determines academic standing.
-The University's Academic Probation Policy is expressed in the following chart
+The University's Academic Probation Policy is expressed in the following chart.